 It takes about 10-12 minutes for these boneless chicken thighs to be ready.
 Now bear in mind that the time may vary slightly.
 This will depend on how thick the pieces are and also, on your grill.

 If in doubt, please use a food thermometer to check if the thighs are ready.
 The internal temperature has to reach 165°F (75°C).
 Always make sure you check the thickest part of the meat.

 Tips for making grilled boneless chicken thighs

-- Marinade – at first, it may seem to you that there is not enough marinade.
-However, this amount is plenty for 1.5 up to 1.8 pound (800g) of thighs.
+Marinade – at first, it may seem to you that there is not enough marinade.
+However, this amount is plenty for 1.5 up to 1.8 pounds (800 grams) of thighs.
 This recipe can be easily doubled or tripled, if needed!

-- Make sure to use all the ingredients for marinade – there is only a few of them so it’s important to follow the recipe for best flavors.
+Make sure to use all the ingredients for the marinade – there are only a few of them so it’s important to follow the recipe for the best flavors.

 More recipes for grilling

 - Grilled Turkey Kabobs

 - Grilled Whole Fish

 Grilled Boneless Chicken Thighs